 Single Point of Contact (SPOC)

-If you phone the service it’s likely that I’ll be the first person you speak with.
+I am the Single Point of Contact (SPOC) for the service.
+If you call the service it’s likely that I’ll be the first person you talk to.

 What our clients say